 Our research and development has historically focused on developing enhancements and extensions to our existing product lines.
 Our current product development efforts are primarily focused on the open vascular space and are largely improvements to our existing devices.
-In recent years we have increased investment in product research and development, with the goal of more rapidly developing new products, line extensions, and next-generation devices.
-In 2013 our development efforts were focused on launching the MultiTASC device, a two-in-one tool for dissecting, cutting and removing total occlusions of the superficial femoral artery, the 1.5mm Expandable LeMaitre Valvulotome, a smaller-size of our classic Expandable LeMaitre Valvulotome, and the AlboSure vascular patch, a polyester alternative to our XenoSure biologic vascular patch.
+In 2014, our development efforts were focused on launching the 1.5mm HYDRO LeMaitre Valvulotome, a smaller-size of our classic Expandable LeMaitre Valvulotome with a hydrophilic coating that allows for easier insertion and enhanced trackability through the vein with minimized potential for intimal damage.